ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS / NON-INFLAMMATORY VASCULOPATHIES

 • exclude hypercalcemia

-• consider testing for the presence of drugs
+• consider drugs test

 • order blood samples to rule out vasculitis → more here